apecloud/kubeblocks/docs/api_docs/maintenance/scale/horizontal-scale.md

 # Horizontal Scale

 From v0.9.0, the horizontal scale can be divided into two types to better support various scenarios.
-Both final-state-oriented and procedure-oriented scale support scale in and out, but what distinguishes them is that the final-state-oriented scale only scales replicas and the procedure-oriented one supports scaling both the replicas and instances.
+Both final-state-oriented and procedure-oriented scales support scale in and out, but what distinguishes them is that the final-state-oriented scale only scales replicas and the procedure-oriented one supports scaling both the replicas and instances.

 - Final-state-oriented